bitovi/github-actions-deploy-docker-to-ec2/README.md

 Setting `create_sub_cert` to `true` will create a certificate **just for the subdomain**, and validate it.

-:warning: **Keep in mind that managed certificates will be deleted if stack_destroy is set to true** :warning:
+> :warning: Be very careful here! **Created certificates are fully managed by Terraform**.
+Therefor **they will be destroyed upon stack destruction**.

 To change a certificate (root_cert, sub_cert, ARN or pre-existing root cert), you must first set the `no_cert` flag to true, run the action, then set the `no_cert` flag to false, add the desired settings and excecute the action again. (**This will destroy the first certificate.**)